hmrc/play-frontend-hmrc/docs/maintainers/upgrading.md

 1. With `x-govuk-component-renderer` running locally (see below), run `sbt generateGovukFixtures` for `govuk-frontend` upgrades or `sbt generateHmrcFixtures` for `hmrc-frontend` upgrades.
 1. Run the unit tests: `sbt clean test`.
-1. Run the integration tests: `sbt clean it:test`.
+1. Run the integration tests: `sbt clean it/test`.
 1. Compare the two versions of `govuk-frontend` or `hmrc-frontend` (outgoing vs incoming) using a diff tool as shown [below](#examining-components-for-failed-tests).